romanitalian/romanitalian/README.md

-I love tech oriented solutions and scalable-KISS Apps.
+I love tech-oriented solutions and scalable-KISS Apps.

 I am open to cooperation and new opportunities.